 How to Handle Refunds and Payment Disputes Professionally

 Let's walk through a common scenario.
 A patient prepaid for a block of five physiotherapy sessions but, due to unforeseen circumstances, can only attend three.
-You've agreed to refund the remaining two sessions.
+You have agreed to refund the remaining two sessions.
 The most efficient way to do this is directly within Medesk.

 You just need to find the original payment transaction in the patient's file.
-From there, you'll see the option to issue a refund.
-The crucial part is that you can specify the exact amount, whether it's a full refund or a partial one like in our example.
+From there, you will see the option to issue a refund.
+The crucial part is that you can specify the exact amount, whether it is a full refund or a partial one like in our example.

 Once you confirm the amount, the system takes care of the rest: